Invictus International School has branched out with a bilingual primary school and a secondary school in Farrer Park.

 Admission and fees

 The low-cost school has annual fees of $17,000 for primary and $18,800 for secondary, making it one of the most affordable international schools in Singapore.
 Expat packages are shrinking and finding the money to pay school fees is becoming a growing challenge for many families who have relocated here.
-So, the time seems ripe for an alternative to the traditional and more expensive international bilingual and secondary schools.
+So the time is ripe for an alternative to the traditional and more expensive international bilingual and secondary schools.

 Read our review of Invictus (Dempsey) here.